simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 ## Part II: Tactical Practices — The "How"

-Philosophy is great, but how do we actually work this way?
+Now that we understand the philosophical foundation, let's look at how these principles translate into daily practice.
 Here are concrete systems Nordic teams use.

 ## The Finnish 6-Hour Work Structure